dward2/BME547/syllabus.md

 For this class, the use of any tool that uses artificial intelligence, machine learning, large data sets, or other means to suggest code for use is strictly prohibited.
-If, despite this warning, you submit code wholly or partially based on the use of any such tool, and this code is similar to previously existing code that is not adequately cited in your documentation, or is similar to another student's code submitted for this class, this will be considered a case of academic dishonesty
+If, despite this stated prohibition, you submit code wholly or partially based on the use of any such tool, and this code is similar to previously existing code that is not adequately cited in your documentation, or is similar to another student's code submitted for this class, this will be considered a case of academic dishonesty